Darren McCarty: Detroit Red Wings

-The next season, the team made it back the cup final, its second consecutive appearance, and McCarty's third overall, against the Washington Capitals, managing to sweep them as well for their second consecutive, and McCarty's second, Stanley Cup.
+The next season, the team made it back the Stanley Cup Final, its second consecutive appearance, and McCarty's third overall, against the Washington Capitals, managing to sweep them as well for their second consecutive, and McCarty's second, Stanley Cup.
 This season was primarily dedicated to former Red Wings defenceman Vladimir Konstantinov, who, mere days after winning the Cup the previous year, suffered career ending and life altering injuries in a limousine accident.

 From the 1997–98 season until his departure from the Red Wings in 2005, but following his return in 2008, McCarty was part of Detroit's famous Grind Line with center Kris Draper and winger Kirk Maltby, which was often matched up against the opponent's top offensive line.

-In the 2002 Stanley Cup Playoffs, McCarty registered his first hat-trick in Game One of the Western Conference Finals against the Colorado Avalanche's Patrick Roy.
+In the 2002 Stanley Cup Playoffs, McCarty registered his first hat-trick in Game One of the Western Conference Final against the Colorado Avalanche's Patrick Roy.
 McCarty scored four goals in the series, a career best.
 Meeting the Carolina Hurricanes in the 2002 Stanley Cup Final, McCarty's fourth final appearance overall, Detroit won the series and their third Stanley Cup in six years, making it McCarty's third Stanley Cup championship.